KieranCanter/candela.nvim/README.md

 ## config

-See the "candela-config-options" section in the vimdoc `doc/candela.txt` for more info on what each option is used for and valid values.
+See ["candela-config-options" in `doc/candela.txt`](https://github.com/KieranCanter/candela.nvim/blob/main/doc/candela.txt#L187) for more info on what each option is used for and valid values.
 I will leave you with the defaults here:

 ```Lua